 Field Dressing and Butchering

 This course is designed to cover all the necessary skills needed to hunt with your own primitive hunting set up.
 Each student will be worked with individually based on their current skill level and exposure to the skills.
-Tools and materials as well as meals and camping are supplied during the classes.
+Some tools and materials as as well as camping and outdoor kitchen access are supplied during the classes.

 Hans Mayer will be joining us to help teach the intricacies of the hunt and preparation, bringing his life long experience and passion for hunting white tails and more to the program.

-The program meets once a month for classes and ends with two four-day hunting trips, one in Vermont, and one in New Hampshire.
+The program meets once a month for classes and ends with two three day hunting trips, one in Vermont, and one in New Hampshire.
 We will hunt hard but this is not a canned hunt and no one is guaranteed success other than lessons learned and skills improved.
 Hopefully some good times and fresh game around the fire.
 This class is not solely devoted to deer hunting although it is one of our focuses, finding success with small game is the ideal way to get involved in bow hunting.

 Students will need to be committed to the following minimum work at home between classes: